AEK B.C.

-5 times (1980–81, 1999–00, 2000–01, 2017–18, 2019–20), while they have also twice won the FIBA Saporta Cup (former European Cup Winners' Cup) (1967–68 and 1999–00).
-AEK won the Champions League on 6 May 2018, defeating Monaco by a score of 100–94, and the FIBA Intercontinental Cup on 17 February 2019, defeating Flamengo by a score of 86–70.
+AEK has been established as one of the most successful basketball teams in Greek and European basketball history, having won 8 Greek Championships, 5 Greek Cups, 2 Saporta Cups (former European Cup Winners' Cup), 1 Champions League and 1 Intercontinental Cup.
+They are the first ever Greek basketball team to reach a European Cup Final and the first ever to win a European title.
+On 4 April 1968, AEK defeated Slavia VŠ Praha by a score of 89–82, in Athens in front of 80,000 fans.
+AEK have also reached the Final of EuroLeague in 1997–98 and have also reached the Final Four of Basketball Champions League in four occasions.
+AEK holds the all-time European attendance record, with an official crowd of approximately 80,000 (and tens of thousands more outside the stadium).

-The team's main sponsor, since 2020, and its naming sponsor since 2023, is the multinational online casino company Betsson.
+They have produced great figures of the sport, foremost among them is Giorgos Amerikanos, in whose honor the number 10 jersey has been retired.
+Furthermore, it was named the best team across all sports at either the club or national level by the Panhellenic Association of Sports Press on three occasions (1965, 1966, and 1968).
+AEK are considered as one of the top Greek basketball teams and one of the top sports clubs in Greece, as they maintain more than 30 sports departments.

 History

 Early years

 The large Greek population of Constantinople, not unlike those of the other Ottoman urban centres, continued its athletic traditions in the form of numerous athletic clubs.
 Clubs such as Enosis Tataoulon (Ένωσις Ταταούλων), from the Tatavla district, Megas Alexandros (Μέγας Αλέξανδρος), Hermes (Ερμής) of Galata, Olympias (Ολυμπιάς) of Therapia, and Kati Kioi (Κατί Κίοϊ) of Chalcedon, existed to promote Hellenic athletic and cultural ideals.
 These were amongst a dozen Greek-backed clubs that dominated the sporting landscape of the city in the years preceding World War I. After the war, with the influx of mainly French and English soldiers to Constantinople, many of the city clubs participated in regular competitions, with teams formed by foreign troops.
 Taxim, Pera, and Tatavla became the scene of weekly competitions in not only football, but of athletics, cycling, boxing, and tennis.

 Of the clubs in the city though, football was dominated by Enosis Tataoulon and Hermes.
 Hermes, one of the more popular clubs, was formed in 1875, by the Greek community of Pera (Galata).
 Forced by the Kemalist regime to change its name to Pera Club in 1923, many of its athletes fled to Greece, and settled in Athens and Thessaloniki.
 The basketball team of AEK is actually the most successful among AEK's athletic departments.
 The obvious reason is the successes in general of Greek basketball, and that AEK's basketball team was the first ever Greek team to win an international trophy, in any team sport.
 Under Kostas Karamanlis' guidance, AEK won the club's first Greek League championship in 1958.